Celebrating International Women’s Day: 8M Barcelona 2026

 Other Days for Women: 25N

 The 25th November, international day for the elimination of violence against women, houses more of a demonstration than a festival.
-This past November, a recorded 40,000 people were in attendance for a rally, with the main goal of protesting against gender-based violence.
+Last November, a recorded 40,000 people were in attendance for a rally, with the main goal of protesting against gender-based violence.
 But despite its heavy topic, the day is filled with hope and community, and an empowerment unlike anything else.

-In addition to the manifestations held in the city, Barcelona also hosts an annual 25N Award.
+In addition to the demonstrations held in the city, Barcelona also hosts an annual 25N Award.
 Run by the Barcelona City Council, the prize is awarded to one of the many nominated projects dedicated to eliminating gender violence in the city.
 The award is 15,000 euros, and the awards ceremony held every year involves musical performances and speeches from important people in the city.

-Conclusion 8M Barcelona 2025
+Conclusion 8M Barcelona 2026

 The widely held celebration of International Women’s Day in Barcelona serves as both a reminder of the progress that has been made so far, and the work that is itching to be done ahead.
 Little girls and boys growing up in the city are able to learn firsthand the importance of a society which values the two genders greatly, and as generations roll on this will hopefully engrain itself in the fabric of Barcelona itself.

 From the suffragettes of the early 20th century to the activists of today, women here have been pioneers for justice across Europe, and even the world, where there exists an even larger divide between the role of genders in city life.
 This year, make sure to join in on another purple marker of history by joining the battle for an increasingly inclusive Barcelona, Catalonia, Spain, and further outwards!
-8M Barcelona 2025 and International Women’s Day as a whole is a call to action in the form of exercising the freedom to be joyous, loud, and constantly climbing towards progress.
+8M Barcelona 2026 and International Women’s Day as a whole are a call to action in the form of exercising the freedom to be joyous, loud, and constantly climbing towards progress.

 Add a comment